talinaro/Diagnosis-with-Uncertain-Observation/README.md

 ## Data
 The data consists of `txt` files of system descriptions and observations.
-Each system has a single description file `.sys` and a single `.obs` file (with corresponding name) of multiple observations propagated through the system.
+Each system has a single description file `.sys` and a single `.obs` file (with corresponding name) of multiple observations that had propagated through the system.
 Examples of those files are available in `circuits_examples\` directory.